Glaudemias/Projeto_COVID_Sertao_CENTRAL/README.md

 ## To advance in the analisys

-* One good idea, would be to improve the Quixeramobim forecast model
+* One good idea, would be to improve the Quixeramobim forecast model.

 # Acknowledgments
 This project as said before, was proposed as a second project in the Alura's Bootcamp, as an introduction to the Data Science world.